11 Things You Should Never Clean with Baking Soda

 Baking soda can be too hard on some finishes or sealants on wood furniture.
 Cameron says that using it for cleaning can wear away the sealant, ruining the furniture.
 She suggests using a diluted dish soap mixture instead, likely one of the secrets of people who always have a clean house.

 “Although submerging your silverware in water and baking soda can quickly remove tarnish from it, the mixture is too abrasive and can cause it to lose its patina and tarnish more quickly afterward,” says Lily Cameron, cleaning supervisor at Fantastic Services.
 Cameron suggests bringing your antique silver to a professional for cleaning instead.
-Here are 13 surprising ways to clean silver that you can use instead.

 Baking soda has a basic pH, while your skin is slightly acidic.
 Using baking soda on your skin on a regular basis will neutralize your skin’s natural acid levels, says Franco.
 It will leave your skin feeling dry and cracked.
-Just be sure you also take note of all the things you should never try cleaning yourself.

 Similar to your skin, using baking soda on a regular basis in your hair will strip it of its natural oils, leaving your hair feeling dry and brittle.
 You’ll want to steal these genius cleaning hacks from professional house cleaners.